18th April 2016

 The figures are obviously subject to some fluctuations but I do this for every property I am looking at and keep them all on file.

 This is a really useful tool when working out if a property fits into your investment plan.
-Drop me an email to email@example.com if you want me to send you mine.
+Drop me an email to joe(Replace this parenthesis with the @ sign)choicesacquisitions.co.uk if you want me to send you mine.

 I know investing out of your local area can be a daunting prospect but with the right research and access to the right information you are just as likely to bump into issues locally as you are further out.